 Free British Phone Number

+The Office of Communications in England manages telephone telephone numbers.
+Ofcom designed a system that assigns telephone numbers to subscribers by Prepaid Mall and Lets Dial.
 The numbers have a variable length.
 The prefix ‘0’ can also be used for numbers.
 This prefix denotes an area of service or geographical location.
 Numbers can be transferred between providers by using this prefix.

 All geo-locational numbers are represented by This structure is part of the UK’s National Numbering Plan.

 - International: 00

 - 01 Area codes

 - 02 Geographical area codes were established in 2000.

 - 03 Other Geographical Numbers: Charged at the standard geo-area code rates (introduced in 2007, 2007)

 - 05 Corporate Numbering; VoIP Services; Toll Free Services (0500) Available until June 2017.